MARTIAL ARTS

 El Juego De Mani

 El Juego De Mani (aka Mani) is a rare Afro Cuban armed and unarmed well rounded combat fighting art not known to many outside the island of Cuba.
 Mani is an African Kongo term for War.
 This art was created by enslaved Afro Cubans that encompasses unarmed fighting, weapons (sticks, machetes, knives, etc.), dance, music and Afro Spirituality transmitted from teacher to student in a direct lineage.
 Traditionally the art is taught in 2 main components the Combat Art and the Folkloric Art to make a well rounded martial artist who can not only fight/defend themself but to pass on their Afro history, culture and traditions.
 In modern times on the island of Cuba, many natives only know the art from a Folkloric nature and many elders only know fractions of the art.
 To the modern day viewer the art may look like Filipino Martial Arts due to its Stick & Blade usage.
-The lineage taught at the school is from a complete system done by Andre who is currently a student and Group Leader under the tutelage of Gran Maestro Miguel (Mike) Quijano.
+The lineage taught at the school is from a complete system done by Andre who is currently a student and Basic Instructor under the tutelage of Gran Maestro Miguel (Mike) Quijano.

 Wellness